dtapuska/html-translate/README.md

 ## Problem Statement <a name="problemstatement"></a>

-It is currently impossible to reliably invoke client side translation for a specific language.
+It is currently impossible to reliably invoke the request for [client-side](#client-side) translation for a specific language.
 There are situations where the currently viewed website author wishes a specific target language for the destination of a linked page (via an anchor).

 Website authors currently can redirect pages to online server translation engines (such as translate.bing.com or translate.google.com).
 But approaches such as these suffer from three main issues.